rahulgopinath/rahulgopinath.github.io/students.md

 I have several ongoing projects that you may find interesting.
 These include, but not limited to grammar inference, program repair, mutation analysis, program coverage, debugging, fuzzing, oracles and test oracles.
 Pick one area, read up on it (especially if I have publication on it), and send me a paragraph on what you learned, and what you may want to explore further.

+In general, I prefer to work with the Ph.D. applicants for a few months on an ongoing project before offering a position.
+This way, we will get to know each other, and can evaluate each others suitability better

 Note that for students form Iran and China, [visa issues](https://twitter.com/ccanonne_/status/1595922255007035392) persist, and can be more than an year for the visa.
+So, until this gets resolved, unless you strongly prefer me to be your supervisor, please apply to other countries that does not make you wait.

 Please use [this format to apply](mailto:rahul.gopinath@sydney.edu.au?subject=PhD%20Application:%20(Full%20Name%20here)).